Aromatherapy and Essential Oils

 Some of the oils need a carrier oil, like Fractionated Coconut Oil, to decrease the possibility of developing skin sensitivity.
 Especially relevant, the recommended dilution ratio is typically one drop of essential oil to three drops of carrier oil.
 Always start with the lowest possible dose, 1-2 drops.
 You can repeat a topical dose every 4-6 hours, as you need, during daytime.
 Also, adjust the dose, according to the age, size and overall health status of the user.

 Is probably the most popular method of aromatherapy application.
 Blending drops of essential oil with carrier lotions (almond, Shea butter, jojoba oil) can affect the body both physiologically and psychologically.
-It all depends on which essential oils you use.
+Therefore, it all depends on which essential oils you use.
 For example, peppermint energizes the body, while lavender oil is a relaxing agent.

 - Chest and abdomen

 - Forehead and temples, the sinuses